intel/tdx/Documentation/virt/kvm/api.rst

 X86:
 ^^^^

-Supported X86 VM types can be queried via KVM_CAP_VM_TYPES.
+Supported X86 VM types can be queried via KVM_CAP_VM_TYPES, which returns the bitmap of supported vm types.
+The 1-setting of bit @n means vm type with value
+@n is supported.

 S390:
 ^^^^^